Author: Katarzyna Litak, M.D.

 On Poland Constitution Day, May 3, 2019, PAMSM (Polish American Medical Society of Minnesota) commemorated the occasion with a special presentation highlighting the remarkable efforts of the Polish Gray Samaritans of YWCA.
 These dedicated volunteers played a crucial role in providing relief to Poland, which had been devastated by the impact of World War I (1914-1918).

-It is essential to recognize that Poland did not receive reparations after World War I, as it had ceased to exist as a country prior to the war.
-However, in 1919, a group of American-trained nurses, including the YWCA Gray Samaritans and nurses from the Polish White Cross, arrived in Poland.
+In 1919, a group of American-trained nurses, including the YWCA Gray Samaritans and nurses from the Polish White Cross, arrived in Poland.
 Their mission was to assist over 1 million children in need and aid soldiers in their recovery from battle wounds.
 Importantly, their services were extended to everyone, regardless of their faith, ethnic background, or social class.

 The event took place at the YWCA Minneapolis Downtown, which generously provided space for the meeting.
 Prior to the event, PAMSM obtained permission from Poland's Institute of Remembrance (IPN) to print four panels from the extensive exhibit titled "Fathers of Independence."
 These panels served as a poignant reminder of Poland's struggle for independence and added historical context to the presentation.